 What is the Job Like?

 Some days are spent at a desk all day, while others can have you on your feet from early morning until the wee hours of the night.
 Much depends on your job and your employer.
-"Be prepared for a higher level of stress than normal, be flexible in your work hours, and have a relationship that can endure late nights, early mornings, and occasional weekends," advises Corbett.
+"Be prepared for a higher level of stress than normal, be flexible in your work hours and have a relationship that can endure late nights, early mornings and occasional weekends," Corbett advises.
 "Managing the rigors of the job will require flexibility in work-life balance, which can be made easier by a healthy lifestyle and regular exercise of some sort."
 In terms of professional development, Corbett says you can expect a fast track for advancement if the company is expanding and employing a wide range of communications methods and tools.
-According to Corbett, "Public relations professionals who can write well, have mastered social media infrastructure as well as traditional communications methods, are well-grounded in the art of networking, are cool under pressure, and can work at the speed of the Internet can do well in this profession."
+According to Corbett, "Public relations professionals who can write well, have mastered social media infrastructure as well as traditional communications methods, are well-grounded in the art of networking, are cool under pressure and can work at the speed of the Internet can do very well in this profession."